colindaven/pantools/Readme.md

 fasta_names_file :  is a text file containing paths to FASTA files; each in one line.

-gff_names_file :    is a text file containing paths to GFF files corresponding to the stored genomes,

-                    in the same order.
+gff_names_file :    is a text file containing paths to GFF files corresponding to the stored genomes in the same order.
 Missing annotations are shown by an empty line.

 annotation_records :is a text file containing annotation titles as they appear in gff file.